Can myths inspire? Sure they can!

 The fall of Troy makes for a great story.
 Can it inspire?
 Of course.
 Between the death scenes, Helen’s love affair and then her fall from grace, and the Trojan Horse itself, the story is fascinating reading.

-Another (probably) mythological battle is Joshua’s invasion of Jericho.
 The story includes the image of a wanton woman (Rahab, who was most likely meant to be a prostitute) offering aid and comfort to the enemy’s spies, to the walls falling from trumpet blasts and not traditional attacks.

 Takeaways for Using the Ancient for Writing Inspiration

-Without getting into faith or religion (which I will handle a different post), it is perfectly legitimate to use myths for writing.
+Without getting into faith or religion (which I will handle in a different post), it is perfectly legitimate to use myths for writing.
 They are, after all, within the public domain.